Lalgarh Palace: Architecture

 The complex was designed by the British architect Sir Samuel Swinton Jacob.
 After a ritual blessing ceremony construction commenced in 1896 on empty land 5 miles from the existing Junagarh Fort on what is now Dr. Karni Singhji Road.
-The palace was arranged around two courtyards with the first and most impressive wing, Laxmi Niwas completed in 1902.
+The palace was arranged around two courtyards with the first wing, Laxmi Niwas completed in 1902.
 The remaining three wings were completed in stages with final completion of the complex accomplished in 1926.

 The palace was originally designed to cost 100,000 rupees due to the planned use of cheaper materials including the suggestion of using stucco instead of carved stone in the construction.
 Soon however all cost-cutting was abandoned and by time of the completion of the first wing the cost had increased to 1 million rupees due to the use of the finest materials including the widespread employment of finely carved stonework.

 The three-storey complex is coated in red sandstone quarried from the Thar Desert.
 The complex contains the features considered essential for a late 19th-century palace: drawing rooms, smoking rooms, guest suites, several grand halls, lounges, cupolas, pavilions, including a dining room which could seat 400 diners.
 The complex features magnificent pillars, elaborate fireplaces, Italian colonnades and intricate latticework and filigree work.
 The Karni Niwas wing houses the darbar hall and an art deco indoor swimming pool.